3 Days of Insight,

 - Detailing the latest novel SAF pathways entering the market and their commercial readiness

-- How do bio-based and electro-based SAF pathways complement each other, and what does the transition look like in practice?
+- How do bio-based and electro-based SAF pathways complement each other?

 - Creating commonality in the market: What works for an airline, what works for a producer, what works for a bank and how to find common ground